jmoudy77-glitch/xc-ecosystem/public/docs/99_archive/source_inventory.md

 # Source Inventory (Non-canonical)
+**Authority Level:** Archive Reference (informational)

-This file lists all source markdown files found in the uploaded archive.
-These are preserved for traceability but are not authoritative unless their content has been consolidated into canonical docs.
+**Purpose:** List all source markdown files discovered in the imported legacy archive.
+These files are preserved for traceability but are not authoritative unless their content has been consolidated into canonical docs.

+---

+## How to interpret this inventory
+- The list below is a **file-level manifest** of legacy/source docs.
+- A file appearing here does **not** mean it should exist in the canonical `/docs` tree.
+- If a file contains durable rules, those rules must be rewritten into the numbered canonical sections.

+---

+## Manifest (as discovered)
+(Original manifest retained below for exact traceability.)

 - `00-index.md`
 - `2025-12-18_XC-Ecosystem_Design_Protocol.md`